szymonlopaciuk/inspirehep-search-js/README.md

         - "<your-local-path>/inspirehep-search-js:/inspirehep-search-js"
         ```

-6) Restart the containers and open a bash in the web container:
+6) Restart the containers and open a bash in the web container.

-    $ docker-compose kill
+    laptop> $ docker-compose kill
-    $ docker-compose rm
+    laptop> $ docker-compose rm
-    $ docker-compose run web bash
+    laptop> $ docker-compose run web bash

-7)  In the container bash, link the js volume to `/static/node_modules`:
+7)  In the container bash, link the js volume to `/static/node_modules`. **CAREFUL**: if you run `laptop> $ ./inspire-next/scripts/clean_assets`, the link will have to be created again!

-    $ rm -rf /virtualenv/var/inspirehep-instance/static/node_modules/inspirehep-search-js
+    container> $ rm -rf /virtualenv/var/inspirehep-instance/static/node_modules/inspirehep-search-js
-    $ ln -s /inspirehep-search-js /virtualenv/var/inspirehep-instance/static/node_modules/inspirehep-search-js
+    container> $ ln -s /inspirehep-search-js /virtualenv/var/inspirehep-instance/static/node_modules/inspirehep-search-js

-8) To install all dependencies and gulp, in the `inspirehep-search-js` folder run:
+8) To install all dependencies and **Gulp.js**, in the **inspirehep-search-js** folder run:

-    $ npm install
+    laptop> $ npm install
-    $ nmp install gulp
+    laptop> $ nmp install gulp

-9) As you run inspire-next, start watching changes in the `inspirehep-search-js` folder.
-Every time a JS or HTML file is modified, tests will run and the `dist/` folder will be recreated.
+9) As you run **inspire-next**, start watching changes in the **inspirehep-search-js** folder.
+Every time a **JS** or **HTML** file is modified, tests will run and the `dist/` folder will be recreated.

-    $ cd /inspirehep-search-js
+    laptop> $ cd inspirehep-search-js
-    $ gulp watch
+    laptop> $ gulp watch

-10) Every time you modify a JavaScript or HTML template, **hard refresh** your browser to avoid caching and see your changes.
+10) Every time you modify a **JavaScript** or **HTML** template, **hard refresh** your browser to avoid caching and see your changes.
+If the changes are not reflected after refreshing, you might need to delete the gen folder from the container in order to prevent caching.

+    container> $ rm -rf /virtualenv/var/inspirehep-instance/static/gen/ .webassets-cache/